lichiheng1998/NLP-Pronunciation-Evaluation-Engine/README.md

 # Pronunication-Evaluatior
-Using NLP/ML algorithms and statistical models to evaluate the fluency levels of English speakers
+Using NLP/ML algorithms and statistical models to evaluate the pronunciation levels